UPDATE: With SAP Cloud Integration version 2.40, you can also import Service Interfaces from ES Repository.

 Address: URL configured in the cloud connector which connects to the ES repository.

-Credential Name: It is an alias, deployed in the via the Cloud Platform Integration Operations (Monitor) view -> Manage Security Material.
+Credential Name: It is an alias, deployed in the via the SAP Cloud Integration Operations (Monitor) view -> Manage Security Material.
 Sample screenshot of the same below

 Location ID: It is the location ID information provided in your cloud connector configuration